What Is Browser Fingerprinting? Canvas, Fonts, WebGL, WebGPU

 Summary

 Browser fingerprinting is a pervasive tracking technique that identifies users through their device and browser configuration.
 It operates without cookies, without permissions, and without user awareness.
-Traditional protections like VPNs, incognito mode, and browser extensions address only fragments of the problem or introduce detectable inconsistencies.
+Traditional protections like VPNs, incognito mode, and browser extensions address only fragments of the problem or introduce visible inconsistencies.

 BotBrowser provides comprehensive fingerprint protection by controlling all signal categories at the Chromium engine level.
 Complete device profiles ensure that every API surface, from navigator properties to canvas rendering to audio processing, returns values from a single coherent device identity.
 The --bot-noise-seed flag makes fingerprints deterministic and reproducible.
 The result is a browser that presents a consistent, realistic device identity regardless of the actual underlying hardware.
+Explore the full feature set or download BotBrowser to start protecting your browser fingerprint today.

 For detailed coverage of specific fingerprint categories, see: